W. Va. Code § 18B-1-6

 Security measures must be extended to laptops, flash drives, and other mobile computing devices (i.e. smartphones, tablets) which can contain sensitive data that may not be on-site in a secured office.
 The user must protect electronic data against theft and unauthorized use and disclosure, both on-site and off-site of WVSOM’s main campus and Statewide Campus.
 Users may only store data with PII or PHI on mobile devices if necessary as part of the user’s employment or education at WVSOM and only upon approval of the individual’s immediate supervisor.
 This includes electronic files, emails, and all other records relating to students, employees, patients, alumni, donors, and others.
 If data containing PII or PHI must be stored on a mobile device, then the user must only store that much PII or PHI as is necessary and must password protect and encode the mobile device with data encryption for maximum security of the data.
 All data transmitted in or out of WVSOM information systems shall utilize, to the fullest feasible extent, Standard Cryptographic Techniques.

 Certain computer hardware/software installations require local administrative authority, which is typically reserved for the IT Department.
-However, specific requests for local administrative authority may be submitted to the Director of IT for review using a request form.
+However, specific requests for local administrative authority may be submitted to the Chief Technology Officer for review using a request form.
 If the request is approved, the user assumes all responsibility and actions occurring under the administrative account.
 The user is prohibited from changing the local administrator password.

 Direct registry additions or modifications by running REGEDIT.EXE or an equivalent utility;